-A lovely expression of lemon and grapefruit, lemongrass, with lemon zest in the background.
+Bianco Riva Arsiglia is a white wine with expression of lemon, grapefruit, lemongrass on the nose, plus lemon zest in the background.
 Fruity notes of citrus, pear, balanced by a great minerality and a lovely acidity.

 Veneto in the north-east of Italy is a wine region known for producing Amarone della Valpolicella, fine Merlot-based IGT wines and Soave.
 Glera grapes contribute to 25% of the region production and are used for the famous Prosecco.
 The wines from this northern part of the country enjoy nowadays an international recognition.

 Moderate Mediterranean climate

 The soils in Veneto are rocky and majorly made up of alluvial soils.
 The region enjoys a protection from the harsh northern European climate by its location at the foothills of the Alps.
 The Adriatic coastal plains and river valleys are where Valpolicella, Amarone and Bardolino reds are produced.
 The soils are rocky, stony, pebbly and composed with alluvial based on chalk or volcanic origins, providing ideal conditions for growing the local grapes.